USS Chung-Hoon

 USS Chung-Hoon (DDG-93) is an (Flight IIA) Aegis guided missile destroyer serving in the United States Navy (USN).
 Chung-Hoon was named in honor of Rear Admiral Gordon Pai'ea Chung-Hoon (1910–1979), recipient of the Navy Cross and the Silver Star.

 The contract to build her was awarded to Northrop Grumman Ship Systems on 6 March 1998, and her keel was laid down on 14 January 2002, at Ingalls Shipbuilding, Incorporated.
 She was launched on 11 January 2003, sponsored by Michelle Punana Chung-Hoon of Honolulu, Hawaii, Chung-Hoon's niece, and commissioned on 18 September 2004.

-She is part of the Pacific Fleet and homeported in San Diego, Hawaii.
+She is part of the Pacific Fleet and homeported in San Diego, California.